chromilo/udacity-aws-scholarship/README.md

 What issues are blocking my progress?

 ---
+Day 11:
+1. Yesterday and the days before that, I downloaed the Jupyter notebook and csv file for the exercise.
+2. Today I jumped to all the summary sections and quized in the Udemy AWS Associate Certificate course, as I am running out of time.
+I looked at some times to book my exam this weekend through PSI proctoring.
+Updated my Github blog.
+3. No blockers.

 Day 10:
 1. Yesterday and the days before that, I completed AWS MLE lesson 4.1.
 I also finished section 4.55 on EC2 of the Udemy AWS Solutions Architect course.
 2. Today I finished AWS MLE lesso 4.6 and completed all of section 4 out of 13 sections of the Udemy AWS Solutions Architect course.
 Jumped to section 5.6 on Database summary, as I am running out of time there.
 Updated my Github blog.